samthird/smart_meter/README.md

 You will also need a Raspberry Pi with the associated accessories (SD card + power supply)

+This project is based on conde from this repository: ```https://gist.github.com/bandaangosta/134c9d84ae9bd317297e96dcc0b9c860```

 ## Installation

 ISOLATE THE MAINS SUPPLY BEFORE CONTINUING!
 I used a standard 13A 3 pin plug connected to a length of 1.5mm 3 core cable on one end and connected to the PZEM-004T at the other.
 Connect the Live and Neutral supply to the PZEM-004T.
 There is a diagram on the back of the case which shows the correct terminals.